bfoersterling/gotracer/README.md

 ## Usage

-Show tree of Go function calls in the current dir:
+Show graph of Go function calls in the current dir:
 ```
 $ ./gotracer
 main